After growing up in both Florida and Montreal, Siegfried began practicing Iyengar yoga in 1992 after meeting Kimberly.

-He has a Ph.D. in physics and teaches physics at West Virginia Wesleyan College.
+He has a Ph.D. in physics and teaches physics at Fairmont State University.
 In the past, he has also taught a course on Yoga Philosophy through the Department of Philosophy and the Program for Religious Studies at WVU.

 He provides clarity, humor and depth during his classes.

 "To convey experience within, I need to be clear in explaining what to do and exactly how to do it.
 Humor provides a balance for the clarity.
 Both must be present in practice and in yoga, and I want to communicate instructions in an affirming, lighthearted atmosphere.
 Students find depth as they uncover what is beneath the normal awareness, and it is required during a student's practice of discovery."

 Relationship of Purusa and Prakrti in Sankhya Karika - A Perspective from Qiuantum Theory, preprint, 2021.

 When Does Yoga Foster Transformation? - published in The Light, publication of the Iyengar Yoga National Association of the US, 2021

 Three Phases in the Development of Consciousness (poster presented at the Science and Nonduality Conference Oct 23, 2015, San Jose, CA.

 The Dimensional Depth of Consciousness, book chapter in Brain, Mind, Cosmos: The Nature of our Existence and the Universe, Deepak Chopra, editor, 2014.

 Quantum Entanglement and Complementarity in Consciousness (poster presented at the Science and Nonduality Conference Oct 24, 2014, San Jose, CA)